skshashank74/ExplainableAI-Interpretable-Animal-Classification/README.md

   (b) train_test_final.py:- create pairwise distance and generate 3 cluster using Agglomerative clustering for train-test-validation

-  (c) VGG-16 XAI approach: Pretrained VGG-16 was used and explnation produced for the model
+  (c) VGG-16 XAI apprach elephant.ipynb: Pretrained VGG-16 was used and explnation produced for the model